akshatansh/akshatansh/README.md

 - 👋 Hi, I’m @akshatansh
 - 👀 I’m interested in web deploper
-- 🌱 I’m currently learning b.tech
+- 🌱 I’m currently pursuing b.tech
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...